-$oxed{oxed}$ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation .
+☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation - why is this the focus?
 Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog - if it is to be desexed at all.
+This is what currently happens.
 Questions - Veterinarians From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
 This would replace the need to issue a sterilisation certificate.
-4. Would you support this approach? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response:
+4. Would you support this approach?☐ Yes☐ No☐ Unsure Please provide reasons for your response: